- April 8,2026

 Approval does not create instant reputation.

-Short Codes: Dedicated 5–6 digit numbers, high throughput, expensive, heavy compliance
+Short Codes: Dedicated 5–6-digit numbers, high throughput, expensive, heavy compliance

 Toll-Free: 800/888 numbers, require verification, moderate throughput